 Telephone and face-to-face appointments are 10 minutes long.
 If you require extra time or need an interpreter then please get in contact with reception and they will arrange this when booking your appointment.

 Please be available by telephone and attend on time

+If you are more than 10 minutes late for a face-to-face appointment it may not be possible for you to be seen.
+You should receive a reminder text message 24 hours before your appointment.
 If you are not receiving these then please make sure that we have your correct contact details.
-You can update your contact details here:
+You can update your contact details here.

 We would like to thank the 89% of patients that do attend their appointments on time.
 If you are unable to make your appointment then please let us know so that it can be offered to someone else.
 We can usually fill an appointment even at very short notice so please help us by cancelling any appointments which you are unable to attend.

-You can cancel your appointment by telephone on our main switchboard number 020 7428 5700 (choose option 1 for appointments and then select 2 to cancel an appointment).
+- Cancel by phone: You can cancel your appointment by telephone on our main switchboard number 020 7428 5700 (choose option 1 for appointments and then select 2 to cancel an appointment).

 - Cancel online: You can use Patient Access or the NHS App to book & cancel appointments online.